codealoy/codealoy/CONTRIBUTING.md

 | `npm run build` | Build the projet                       |
 | `npm run start` | Start the project built version        |
 | `npm run lint`  | Lints the code                         |

+Other scripts can be found in the `package.json` file.

 When making commits, make sure to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines, i.e. prepending the message with prefixes like `feat, fix, chore, docs`, etc...
 You can use `git status` to double-check which files have not yet been staged for commit: